-- Install with a license key for the product When you purchase a Veritas InfoScale product, you receive a License Key certificate.
-The certificate specifies the product keys and the number of product licenses purchased. - See "Registering Veritas InfoScale using product license keys" on page 14. - Install without a license key (keyless licensing) Installation without a license does not eliminate the need to obtain a license.
+- Install product with a permanent license When you purchase a Veritas InfoScale product, you receive a License Key certificate.
+The certificate specifies the products and the number of product licenses purchased. - See "Registering Veritas InfoScale using permanent license key file" on page 15. - Install product without a permanent license key (keyless licensing) Installation without a license does not eliminate the need to obtain a license.
 The administrator and company representatives must ensure that a server or cluster is entitled to the license level for the products installed.
 Veritas reserves the right to ensure entitlement and compliance through auditing.

-See "Registering Veritas InfoScale product using keyless licensing" on page 15.
+See "Registering Veritas InfoScale using keyless license" on page 16.